-Paradise Season 2: Who Is Alex?
+Paradise Season 2: Who Can We Trust?
 And Other Big Mysteries — Join TVLine's In-Depth, Ongoing Investigation

-The Season 2 premiere, which began streaming Monday, proved there were.
+The three-episode Season 2 premiere proved there were.
 Among them were Annie (played by Shailene Woodley), a Graceland tour guide who holed up at the historic home when things went south; and Link (Thomas Doherty), a secretive traveler headed to Colorado on a deadly mission.
-(Read a premiere recap here.)
+In Episode 4, tragedy befell Annie, while Link arrived at the bunker's doors and politely (for now) asked to be let in.
+This week's Episode 5 a) flashed back to how Teri managed to stay alive in the years following The Day, and b) found Xavier forming a plan to rescue his woman from the people he was told kidnapped her.

 Much like we did last season, we're keeping track of the show's big mysteries and all the hints that might help solve them.
 But before we get going, a couple of ground rules.
 First off, Spoiler Alert!: Please make sure your viewing is up to date, because we wouldn't want the list below to ruin the fun.
 And second, we'll update our roster every week to make sure you have all of the pertinent information.